finleysg/bhmc-cli/README.md

 * Update the Contacts
 * Update the email forward rules
 * Move all admin pages to a separate admin feature
+* Refactor data calls to use the new Angular HttpClient
+* Refactor RXJS imports to use lettable operators
 * Split public and private event feature pages
 * Results page and detail page should be capable of linking to Golf Genius event portal
   * Each event (mid-week and majors) will have a separate event portal page in GG